front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 ---
 id: translations
 title: Translate your application
-description:
-  International e-commerce websites often need to translate their UI in several languages to make sure that they reach a broader range of customers.
-  In this documentation, we will see how this works for static content in your application.
+description: International e-commerce websites often need to translate their UI into several languages to make sure that they reach a broader range of customers.
+This documentation will show how this works for static content in your application.
 ---

 <blockquote class="note">